The importance of organ donation: a young mother’s story

 “They know my history.
 They remember me, and they care about me,” she said.
 “It’s almost like family.
 It feels like I’m coming home when I come here.”

-With Vanderbilt Transplant’s recommendation, Hughes became the only representative from the State of Tennessee to attend October’s American Society of Transplantation’s first Patient Summit in Washington, D.C.
+With Vanderbilt Transplant’s recommendation, Hughes became the only representative from the State of Tennessee to attend the October 2017 American Society of Transplantation’s first Patient Summit in Washington, D.C.
 She joined 150 other transplant recipients, living donors and families of deceased donors at the summit, which addressed advances in treatment and research, legislative priorities and the importance of education.
 Hughes left the summit an even stronger advocate than before.

 Scanga said there is always a need for more donors.
 Not everyone who dies is a suitable donor, which makes the donor pool even smaller.
 Key to being a donor is making sure your family is aware of your decision to donate, to speak for you if you can’t.